Breast Infection treatment in Lahore | Surgeon at Zaib Medical Center

 - Insistent fever and no progress of symptoms within 48-72 hours of breast infection treatment

-- Tender lump in the breast that does not get lesser after breastfeeding a newborn
+- A tender lump in the breast that does not get lesser after breastfeeding a newborn